schw4rzlicht/twitch2ma/README.md

 ## Usage

 To run `twitch2ma`, just run the following command.
-Please be aware that you need to have a desk or onPC in your network, reachable under the IP adress, you configured.
+Please be aware that you need to have a desk or onPC in your network, reachable under the IP adress you configured.
 You also have to have telnet turned on.

 ```bash
 twitch2ma <pathToConfigFile.json>